 - It would be nice to connect your PS3 via ethernet to a modem that is already connected to the internet.
 It will simplify things for you.

-In order to Install Linux, you will need to format the PS3 HDD, so be sure to back up all your saves and game data.
-An easy way to backup everything, is using the PS3’s “Format Utility” to do everything for you.
+To install Linux, you will need to format the PS3 HDD, so be sure to back up all your saves and game data.
+An easy way to backup everything is using the PS3’s “Format Utility” to do everything for you.
 Depending on your data, the time needed for this may vary.

-Now, you will need to format your HDD and allocate 10 GBytes to Linu in order to install it.
+Now, you will need to format your HDD and allocate 10 GBytes to Linux to install it.